-Most In-Network (Participating) vision service Providers will submit a claim for the Participant.
+In-Network (Participating) vision service Providers will submit a claim for the Participant.
+This will ensure the Participant receives the highest benefits from the Plan.
 If the Participant receives services from an Out-of-Network (Nonparticipating) vision service Provider, the Participant can file the claim directly to VSP.
 To submit an Out-of-Network claim: